jfrog/log-analytics-splunk/CONTRIBUTING.md

 - Fork this repository.
 - Clone the forked repository to your local machine and perform the proposed changes.
 - Test the changes in your own K8s environment and confirm everything works end to end.
-- Update the chart version
 - Update the CHANGELOG.md
-- Lint the charts
 - Submit a PR with the relevant information and check the applicable boxes and fill out the questions.

 ## Acceptance Criteria ##

 - Pull requests must pass all automated checks
-- Chart version has been bumped
 - CHANGELOG.md has relevant changes
 - README.md has been updated if required
-- Three approvals from reviewers
+- One approval from JFrog reviewers

 Upon the success of the above the pull request will be mergable into master branch.
 Upon merge the source branch will be removed.